tompollard/phd_thesis_markdown/README.md

 # Contributing

 Contributions to the template are encouraged!
 There are lots of things that could improved, like:
-- finding a way to add short captions for the figures and tables, so that the lists of figures and tables can be automatically generated.
+- finding a way to add short captions for the tables, so that the lists of tables can be automatically generated.
 - cleaning up the Latex templates, which are messy at the moment.
 - improving the style of Word and Tex outputs.